Dental Hygiene (BSDH) Baccalaureate Degree Completion Program

 - Evidence of current health insurance

-Metropolitan State University and Normandale Community College are accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
+Metropolitan State University and Normandale Community College are accredited by the Higher Learning Commission.

 Higher Learning Commission